Unilever Logo

 Unilever Symbol

 The 25 symbols have a wide range of connotations.
 For example, a palm tree can stand for paradise or oil, a bee is associated with sweets and agricultural products, and a bird reflects the world and Dove products.
 In addition, the icons are grouped by meaning.
-Flowers, plants, lips, and hair are associated with beauty; bubbles, water, sunlight are associated with purity; fish, chili peppers, and ice cream are associated with food; trees, birds, fish, and insects are associated with nature.
+Flowers, plants, lips, and hair are associated with beauty; bubbles, water, and sunlight are associated with purity; fish, chili peppers, and ice cream are associated with food; trees, birds, fish, and insects are associated with nature.

 Font and Colors